-The petitioner will often ask for a continuance when the respondent was not served.
-The respondent will often ask for a continuance in order to hire an attorney, take a deposition, or have additional time to secure evidence or the testimony of witnesses.
+The petitioner often asks for a continuance when the respondent was not served.
+The respondent will often ask for a continuance to hire an attorney, take a deposition, or have additional time to secure evidence or the testimony of witnesses.

-During the continuance, the court is permitted to extend the temporary order under Florida Statute Section §784.0485(5)(c).
+During the continuance, the court can extend the temporary order under Florida Statute Section §784.0485(5)(c).

-What is the Worst that Can Happen if the Judge Grants the Final Injunction after a Full Hearing?
+What is the Worst that Can Happen if the Judge Grants the Final Injunction?

 If the court grants the injunction for stalking after a full hearing, then the court can order any of the following things:

 - Restraining the respondent from committing any future act of stalking;

 - Other relief necessary for the protection of a victim of stalking, including directives to law enforcement agencies; or